MyBunzor/DrinkCounter/PROCESS.md

 The user can, as can be seen above, already achieve the first trophy.
 The weekly, monthly and yearly achievements still need to be implemented with the database.
 When a trophy is achieved, colour is added.

+# day 11
+A second database is made where all trophies are stored.
+Its columns are the attributes of the Trophy class.
+Each row represens another trophy.
+It didn't seem possible to permanently save the 'achieved field' of instances of the Trophy class: now, if a trophy is being achieved, it's registered in the database.
+This change remains.
+The Trophy class now seems irrelevant: it won't be deleted yet, however.
+Besides permanently saving whether a trophy was achieved or not, it can now also be registered how many times a trophy is achieved.